briangershon/bluesky-daily-mcp/README.md

 # bluesky-daily-mcp

-An MCP Server to play with daily posts from your follows in Bluesky.
+An MCP Server to retrieve and play with daily posts from your follows in Bluesky.

 ## Installation